 - In 2015, funds have been designated to SAVI SCOUT Surgical Guidance system.
 The SAVI SCOUT uses electromagnetic wave technology to assist surgeons to precisely locate and direct the removal of cancerous tissue during a biopsy or lumpectomy.
 The ability to precisely locate a tumor enables the surgeon to achieve complete cancer removal while conserving breast tissue and reduces the likelihood of follow-up surgeries.
 This technology makes the removal process much easier and less painful, with a faster recovery time for patients.

 - Since 2016 all donations and funds have been directed to the Mark M. Connolly Center for Cancer & Specialty Care and the Zaccone Center for Holistic Healing.

 Mercy Home for Boys & Girls

 Since 2010 we have made sure that the senior graduates have the experience of attending prom including the proper dress, suit, shoes, and accessories.

 We have also funded college educations since 2011 through the Legacy of Learning program, and we collect gently used clothes for the kids to wear to interviews and school.

 Yet it doesn’t end there.
 We also put on cooking classes, etiquette classes and provide mentorships through qualified ZFF volunteers.

 Cancer Research Foundation

 The Zaccone Family Microsurgery Fellowship program has supported one student a year since 2010.
-Six students have graduated and are practicing around the United States and the world, including South Dakota, North Carolina, Illinois, Rhode Island, Israel and Spain, allowing more people access to finer microsurgical skills, techniques and procedures.
+Seven students have graduated and are practicing around the United States and Europe, including South Dakota, North Carolina, Illinois, Rhode Island, Israel, and Spain, allowing more people access to finer microsurgical skills, techniques, and procedures.